... Summits on Cotopaxi...

 Adapters

-Nepal actually uses three plug types – C (two round pins) D (three round pins in a triangular pattern) & M (three round pins) so consider purchasing a reliable universal adapter that gives you all the options.
-Also it’s VERY important to note that Nepal operates on 230V supply and a supply voltage of 50HZ.
+Norway uses the standard Euro plug socket with two round prongs so you can use adapter types C or F. You might like to consider purchasing a reliable universal adapter that gives you all the options.
+Also it’s VERY important to note that Norway operates on 220V.
 If this differs from your home, buy a voltage converter to avoid frying your devices!
-For instance the standard voltage in the US is 120V and some older devices won’t handle a 230V supply.
+For instance the standard voltage in the US is 120V and some older devices won’t handle a 220V supply.

 Tap Water